Electra-project/contribution-guidelines/_docs/git/commit-messages.md

 ## Common Actions

+- `add`: When you added a new behavior to the code, a new dependency or a new config property.
 - `comment`: When you added, removed or updated the comments.
 It's not required to add a target in this case.
 - `create`: When you create a new file.
 You must use this one only file by file.
 - `delete`: When you delete a file or a directory.
 It's not required to add a target in this case.